Gestaltix/front-end-assignment/README.md

 This assignment is a representation of my experience with React.

+Even though I could have found a better time for it (Breaking it up before and after the holidays probably wasn't the best idea) I found it to be an interesting one.
+I used Redux and react router dom for this test.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts